Working Time Regulations

 - 2 days off each week

-The Regulations apply to full and part-time workers, and most agency workers and freelancers.
+The working time regulations apply to full and part-time workers, and most agency workers and freelancers.

 Workers can work beyond the 48-hour limit where they have agreed this in writing.
 Workers can cancel their opt-outs with a minimum of 7 days’ notice.
 Employers can agree longer notice periods of up to 3 months.